Parents For Joy

 We chose an enchanted forest type theme.
 We wanted to incorporate nature that we have here on the beautiful Central Coast.

-Our main feature will be an accessible treehouse with slides and fun panels to play with.
+Our main feature is an accessible treehouse with slides and fun panels to play with.
 So many children with special needs are not able to climb up a ladder to play in a treehouse.
 With our one of a kind design, they can feel what it's like to be high up in a tree, but still be very safe.
 There may even be some wild animals hidden in there!

 We also chose the Rock 'N Raft.
 This piece seats six and accommodates a wheelchair.
 We wanted those who are unable to transfer from their chair to enjoy playing with friends and family.
 It gently rocks back and forth.

-We will have a Whirlin' Robin Egg that rocks back and forth and can also be used for a safe space when a child gets over stimulated.
+We have a Whirlin' Robin Egg that rocks back and forth and can also be used for a safe space when a child gets over stimulated.

 Our dragonfly teeter-totter can hold three children and has a tactile face for those with visual impairment or sensory issues.

 This playground has been meticulously designed for not only those with special needs, but for the entire community!
+Please come and enjoy Joy Playground!